Rashed360/MessManager-Nodejs/README.md

 # MessManager

-Makes Mess Life Easier!
+Node.js Project

 ## Description

-MessManager can be used to manage and organize everyday task of a Mess!
+Used to manage and organize everyday task of a Mess!

 ## Dependencies
 ```json